 What’s the setup like?

-The amenities are all still there (hot showers, WiFi, kitchen) but the building is so much older – a 200-year-old Arab-Christian mansion (maybe it’s technically not a mansion but it feels like a mansion to me) named Fauzi Azar after the late patriarch of the family.
+The hostel hosts a ton of amenities that are all still there (hot showers, air conditioning, free WiFi, kitchen) but the building is so much older – a 200-year-old Arab-Christian mansion (maybe it’s technically not a mansion but it feels like a mansion to me) named Fauzi Azar after the late patriarch of the family.
 Everything (the lobby notwithstanding) feels like stepping back in time: a beautiful courtyard, old stone steps, chandelier and frescoes… even the dorm feels like a servant’s quarters.